OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-16-ICMS/programme.md

 * Yuvi Panda: Deploying [JupyterHub](https://github.com/jupyterhub/jupyterhub) in various ways.

+* Hans Fangohr and Marijan Beg: A case study of computational science in Jupyter notebooks - [JOOMMF](https://joommf.github.io)

 ## Coding and documentation sprints

 The following coding and documentation sprints were suggested so far